jastisriradheshyam/sangraham/content/docs/database.md

     - Asynchronous replication
         - Primary server doesn't wait for replicas to confirm the write on secondary/replica server
 - Sharding
-    - Splitting a large database into smaller, more manageable pieces, called shards.
+    - Splitting a large database into smaller, more manageable pieces, mutually exclusive subsets of data and distributed is called sharding.
-    - Each shard is a seperate database that contains a subset of the data.
+    - Each shard is a separate database that contains a subset of the data.

 # ACID